Divergence radii and the strong converse exponent of classical-quantum channel coding with constant compositions: Strong converse exponent with constant composition

+While this rewriting is trivial, it will be useful when applying minimax theorems in Section \ref{sec:sc cost const}. \end{rem}

-The following lower bound follows by a standard argument, due to Nagaoka \cite{N}, as was also observed, e.g., in \cite{ChengHansonDattaHsieh2018}.
-For readers' convenience, we write out the details in Appendix \ref{sec:lower bound}. \begin{prop} For any $R>0$,
+The following lower bound follows by a standard argument, due to Nagaoka \cite{N}.
+For readers' convenience, we write out the details in Appendix \ref{sec:lower bound}.
+Essentially the same argument, following Nagaoka's method, was used already in \cite{ChengHansonDattaHsieh2018} to show the slightly weaker bound with $\sci(W,R,P)$ in place of $\sci(W,R,P)^*$. \begin{lemma} For any $R>0$,